-In our study, IL-4 RA 576R and IL-8 +781 C/T showed a significant protective role towards tuberculosis.
-Whereas when symptoms was evaluated, TB patients show significant association, only towards cough in IL-4RA576R and breathlessness in IL-8 +781C/T. Further on combined effects of both the SNPs were evaluated and 3 risk allele shows a significant association with TB.
+In our study, IL-4 RA 576R and IL-8 +781 C/T showed a significant protective role towards TB.
+Whereas when symptoms were evaluated, TB patients showed a significant association, only towards cough in IL-4RA576R and breathlessness in IL-8 +781 C/T. Further on combined effects of both the SNPs were evaluated and 3-risk allele shows a significant association with TB.